t1dnz/CamAPSSidekick/README.md

 With CamAPS and android this is not possible without annoyance, so I made this little app.
 Just:
 1. enable pinning apps in settings
-2. install it (by clicking on the build in TODO) (you should already have chrome enabled to install apps from installing CamAPS)
+2. install it (by clicking on the build in TODO) (you should already have Chrome enabled to install apps from installing CamAPS)
 3. open the app
 4. enable the app to listen to notifications
 5. click the stop screen sleeping button (TODO)